 Learn About "Real World" Medicine

-Shadowing a physician gives you a first hand look at the day-to-day life of a physician.
+Shadowing a physician gives you a first hand look at the day-to-day life of a doctor.
 Some physicians have their own offices while some may spend the majority of his/her time in an operating room or hospital.
 When you shadow a doctor, the goal should be to learn and see the environment experienced by a physician in practice.

 A personal relationship with a physician provides an easier method of requesting letters of recommendation from current M.D.'s.
 If the physician you have shadowed is willing to write a letter of recommendation for you, he or she is much more capable of providing medical school admissions committees with a personalized and professional depiction of you.
 Furthermore, if possible, you should seek to shadow a physician that graduated from one of the medical schools to which you are applying.